 Turn Wasted Heat Into Power with Combined Heat and Power

-Onsite energy generation is gaining a foothold across globe as we attempt to make cost-effective use of existing resources while also reducing carbon emissions.
-Whether you’re a manufacturer seeking to reduce skyrocketing utility bills or you’re a hospital hoping to remain fully functional in the event of a natural disaster, a combined heat and power (CHP) solution can cost-effectively help you meet your energy goals.
+Onsite energy generation is gaining a foothold across the globe as costs continue to decline and efforts are underway to make the most of existing resources while also reducing carbon emissions.
+Whether you’re a manufacturer seeking to reduce skyrocketing utility bills or you’re a hospital hoping to remain fully functional in the event of a natural disaster, a combined heat and power (CHP) solution can cost-effectively help you meet your energy, resiliency and sustainability goals.

-CHP, also known as cogeneration, captures waste heat produced during power generation and uses that energy for thermal needs such as heating or cooling.
-CHP enables heat that is normally wasted during conventional power generation to be recovered as useful energy, which avoids the losses that would otherwise be incurred from the separate generation of heat.
-While the conventional method of producing usable heat and power separately has a typical combined efficiency of 45 percent, CHP systems can operate at levels as high as 80 percent.
+CHP, also known as cogeneration, captures waste heat produced during power generation and uses that energy for thermal applications such as heating or cooling.
+CHP enables heat that is normally wasted during conventional power generation to be recovered as useful energy, which avoids the losses that would otherwise be incurred from the separate generation of heat at a different facility.
+While the conventional method of producing usable heat and power separately has a typical combined efficiency of 45 percent, CHP systems can operate at fuel efficiency levels as high as 80 percent.

 Combined Heat and Power Benefits